‘Catfish: The TV Show’ Season 6, Episode 2 ‘Alante & Nevaeh’ Recap [Spoilers]

 Five minutes into the episode, Nev and Max learn that Alante has video chatted with Nevaeh.
 However, Nevaeh is always in a dark room – or they video chat at night.
 She makes up excuses as to why she can’t turn the lights on.
 So, Alante never actually gets to see her face despite the fact that they’ve video chattered multiple times.

-So, at this point, most Catfish fans would assume that while there aren’t really any concerns that he’s talking to a man instead of a woman – she probably isn’t the girl in the picture.
+So, at this point most Catfish fans would assume that while there aren’t really any concerns that he’s talking to a man instead of a woman – she probably isn’t the girl in the picture.
 Though, there certainly have been a few times in the history of the show where the person – surprisingly – ended up being the person in the pictures despite being so shady and unavailable.

 Alante reveals that he has been emotionally off the market to other girls for the last eight years because he is in love with Nevaeh.
 He also revealed that he had recently gotten sick and had to go to the hospital.
 He says the doctors told him he was dehydrated, but he believes he was just stressed out with the whole situation with his mystery internet girl.
 After ending up in the hospital, he decided it was time to reach out to Nev and Max to finally get the answers he’s been waiting for.